 Why?
-Falling estrogen levels cause a woman’s ‘thermoneutral’ zone to narrow – this can cause sweating to be triggered at lower temperatures and dilation of the peripheral blood vessels, which also increases heat.
+Falling estrogen levels cause a woman’s ‘thermoneutral’ zone to narrow—this can trigger sweating at lower temperatures and dilation of the peripheral blood vessels, which also increases heat.
 When anxious or stressed, peri and menopausal women also release slightly higher amounts of the stress hormone noradrenaline, which increases body temperature and hormonal hot flashes.

-Chaste tree: Chaste tree (Vitex agnus-castus) also known as Monk’s Pepper got these names from the anti-aphrodisiac qualities of the plant.
+Chaste tree: Chaste tree (Vitex agnus-castus), also known as Monk’s Pepper, was named for the anti-aphrodisiac qualities of the plant.
 Monks used to chew the berries and leaves of this plant to reduce urges.
 When used in large quantities some may experience a reduced libido.

-Black cohosh: Has long been used in Europe for treating hot flashes.
+Black cohosh: This plant has long been used in Europe for treating hot flashes.
 Researchers from the University of Illinois have found that black cohosh appears to act on human opiate receptors, which play a role in regulating the body’s temperature.

 2. Anxiety and Low Mood

-Many women find they feel substantially more anxious, wired, or teary during perimenopause and menopause.
+Many women find they feel substantially more anxious, low, or wired during perimenopause and menopause.
 The hormonal changes during this time can affect brain structure and function, impacting memory and concentration.
 Hot flashes may also cause temporary memory dips.

 Ashwaganda: A powerful adaptogenic herb used in Ayurvedic practice, it helps to promote mental calm, reduce anxiety, depression, and insomnia.
 In one study, Ashwaganda was shown to increase serum DHEA levels by 13.2%.
 DHEA is the “mother” hormone because it is the precursor of other hormones like estrogen and testosterone, which can be helpful at this time.
 (Auddy B, Hazra J, Mitra A, Abedon B, Ghosal S. A standardized Withania somnifera extract significantly reduces stress-related parameters in chronically stressed humans: A double-blind, randomized, placebo-controlled study.
 JANA.
 2008;11(1): 50-56).
 NOTE: if you are sensitive to the nightshade family, which includes foods like potatoes, eggplant, and peppers, ashwagandha may not be a suitable choice.